rakhmats/rakhmats/README.md

 ## Focus

-Mobile and backend engineering: React Native and Flutter apps people depend on, Go services and Kafka pipelines behind them.
+Mobile and backend engineering.
+React Native and Flutter apps people depend on, Go services and Kafka pipelines behind them.
 Clean architecture, observability, and reliability designed in from day one.

 ## Current Projects